Saeks Public Interest Residency Program

 The Saeks Public Interest Residency Program welcomes new partner organizations.
 To learn more about being a partner organization, contact Amanda Furst.

-What is the University of Saeks Public Interest Residency Program?
+What is the Saeks Public Interest Residency Program?

 Through the Saeks Public Interest Residency Program, students gain nearly two years of significant legal experience in public or government service while earning their J.D.
 The two-year program begins in a student’s 3L year and continues into the first post-graduate year.
 During the 3L year, the student will work at a partner organization and participate in a complementary classroom component with other scholars in the program.
 After graduating and taking the bar exam, the graduate will return to the partner organization as a full-time paid employee for one full year post-graduation.